 \subsubsection{Example of Static Aspect Definition}

 We demonstrate the use of \aspectLg with the traversal definition shown in \Cref{fig:sad:travSensitive}.

-This traversal considers sensitive sources annotated by the expert, tracks the symbols tainted by sources or other tainted symbols, and raises an alarm when an instance of branching is sensitive and thus may be vulnerable to side-channel attacks (\Cref{sec:background:security:sca}).
-More precisely, traversal \code{travSensitive} is declared at \Cref{line:travSensitive:traversal}.
-It is structured in three main parts: 1) declarations, 2) utility functions, and 3) pointcuts.
+This traversal considers sensitive sources annotated by the expert, tracks symbols tainted by sources or other tainted symbols, and raises an alarm when a branching instance is sensitive and thus may be vulnerable to side-channel attacks (\Cref{sec:background:security:sca}).
+More precisely, traversal \code{travSensitive} is declared at \Cref{line:travSensitive:traversal} and is structured in three main parts: 1) declarations, 2) utility functions, and 3) pointcuts.

 The first part contains source annotation, aspect, and alarm declarations.
-The \aspectSrcLabels{} construct at \Cref{line:travSensitive:sourceAnnotation} stores the content of a source annotation (like \Cref{fig:code:sourceLabels}) in the variable \code{labeled\_symbols}.
-Static aspects are declared at \Cref{line:travSensitive:Sensitive,line:travSensitive:ScopeSensitiveBranches,line:travSensitive:SensitiveBranching}: \begin{itemize} \item \aspectSensitive is a set representing the source symbols or symbols tainted by other sensitive symbols. \item \aspectScopeSensitiveBranches is an intermediary static aspect, used only to determine how \aspectSensitive should be updated: it is a stack (represented by a list\footnote{As \aspectLg is a flexible language, in this example the responsibility to use the list as a stack is up to the security engineer.}) of Booleans; they represent the nested branchings whose scope includes the visited symbolic state.
-A Boolean from this stack is $\algoTrue$ if the branching is sensitive, and $\algoFalse$ otherwise. \item \aspectSensitBranching is a Boolean indicating if the current symbolic state corresponds to a sensitive branching. \end{itemize} The $\aspectTrigger$ construct declares that an alarm is raised when \aspectSensitBranching takes value $\algoTrue$ (\Cref{line:travSensitive:triggerFrom}).
+The \aspectSrcLabels{} construct (\Cref{line:travSensitive:sourceAnnotation}) stores the content of a source annotation in the variable \code{labeled\_symbols}.
+Static aspects are declared at \Cref{line:travSensitive:Sensitive,line:travSensitive:ScopeSensitiveBranches,line:travSensitive:SensitiveBranching}: \begin{itemize} \item \aspectSensitive is a set representing the source symbols or symbols tainted by other sensitive symbols. \item \aspectScopeSensitiveBranches is an intermediary static aspect, used only to determine how \aspectSensitive should be updated: it is a stack (represented by a list) of Booleans; they represent the nested branchings whose scope includes the visited symbolic state.
+A Boolean from this stack is $\algoTrue$ if the branching is sensitive, and $\algoFalse$ otherwise. \item \aspectSensitBranching is a Boolean indicating if the current symbolic state corresponds to a sensitive branching. \end{itemize} The $\aspectTrigger$ construct declares that an alarm is raised when \aspectSensitBranching takes the value $\algoTrue$ (\Cref{line:travSensitive:triggerFrom}).